 This is one of the most common question we receive.
 And for good reason since the majority of us need to make the decision of whether to use POP3 or IMAP when accessing our email.
 Making that decision without understanding the difference can cause a lot of problems down the road.

 POP3 and IMAP are frequently used terms that only refers to email.
 Many people think that POP3 and IMAP are two different types of email accounts similar to a large P.O.
 Box or a small P.O.
 Box.
 The term POP3 or IMAP simply refers to “how” you access your email from your email account.
-A POP3 email account allows you to use an "email client" such as Microsoft Outlook or Apple Mail to download your email to your email client.
+A POP3 email account allows you to use an “email client” such as Microsoft Outlook or Apple Mail to download or fetch your email to your email client.
 When accessing your email via IMAP, you’re not actually downloading your email but instead you’re putting yourself inside your P.O.
-Box.
-So rather then grabbing the email off the mail server as with POP3, accessing your email account via IMAP simply means that you're creating an interface or (bridge) between you and your email account.
+Box itself.
+So rather then fetching the email off the mail server as with POP3, accessing your email account via IMAP simply means that you’re creating an interface or (bridge) between you and your email account.
 Using IMAP displays your email using your email client in real time.
 Most people with cell phones like iPhones or Android phones prefer accessing email accounts using IMAP.
 So when using IMAP if you see an email on your phone and you delete it, you’re actually deleting it from the P.O Box itself in real time.
 POP3 downloads the emails, brings those emails to your email client, then if you decide to delete an email, you’re deleting it from your computer or cell phone instead of the mail server.
 POP3 is the preferred method of accessing emails for most people still using email clients, simply because it allows them to keep or store a copy of their emails locally on their own computer.

 Email Clients and How They Work